-There are no Indian casinos, bingo halls or Indian gaming in the State of Virginia.
+There are eight federally recognized tribes in the State of Virginia, however, there are currently no Indian casinos, bingo halls or Indian gaming of any kind in the state.